Summarising in Counselling

 Feltham and Dryden (1993: 186) define ‘summarising’ as ‘accurately and succinctly reflecting back to the client, from time to time within and across sessions, the substance of what she has expressed’.

-Summarising is a counselling skill used to condense, or crystallise, the main points of what the client is saying and feeling.
+Summarising is therefore a counselling skill used to condense or crystallise the main points of what the client is saying and feeling.

-A summary may be used after some time: perhaps halfway through a counselling session, or near the end of a counselling session.
+Using summaries is different from using paraphrasing, as a summary usually covers a longer time period than a paraphrase.
+Thus, summarising may be used after some time: perhaps halfway through – or near the end of – a counselling session.